SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 #### Default state
 `LogicN.truth` defaults to `0x00` if not specified in the user program.

-## Methods
+## Logic Methods

 ### init()
-Method for initializing a logic block; this is what actually applies the settings above, writing to the registers of the CCL peripheral.
+Method for initializing a logic block; the settings you have previously configured will be applied and pins configured as requested at this time only.

 #### Usage
 ```c++